brandon-toner/brandontoner-jekyll-garden/_pages/index.md

 ### Code Editor

 Using VS Code to edit HTML files, with an extension that gives me a "Live Preview" of the code.

+## Open Questions

+- Can I bury page links in aliases?
+(Didn't work further up this page)
+- Can I wrap content in an inline code block to change the rendering?
+(Didn't work when I tried to wrap the [[ ]] further up the page)

+## Other Comments

+- I miss block references a bit.
+Saying "further up the page" without being able to point to it is weird haha.
+- I'll make this all much more atomic sometime, I'm just clearing my head here now.

+## Wild & Wacky Wish-list

+- Paragraph links
+- Visitor comments
+- Email gathering for list / other form stuff

 ## About this template